AlexChesser/gulp-dotnet-watch/README.md

 **Default:** `false`

+#### observe

+Value will override the detection string for triggering the `loaded` function from `Application Started` to the string specified.
+Note that under dotnetcore 3.1 this value is `App startup configuration COMPLETE`

+* value added by Alex Chesser, do not use the default version of gulp-dotnet-watch

 #### options

 Value options that will configure the dotnet task.
 For example `[ 'no-launch-profile', 'no-build' ]` would result in `--no-launch-profile --no-build`.